debajyotibasak/UdacityPopularMovies/README.md

 </p>

 <h1 align="center">Popular Movies App</h1>
 <p align="center">This is an App made for Udacity Android Nanodegree Project 2.
-Its an android app to browse the Top Rated and Popular Movies.
+Its an Android app to browse the Top Rated and Popular Movies.
+We can also save our favorite movies and access them offline without internet.
 This app uses an API provided by https://www.themoviedb.org/.
 It is made with latest Android Architecture Components like LiveData, ViewModel and Room.
-It uses Retrofit with LiveDataCallAdapter for Network Calls and uses Dagger2 for dependency Injection.</p>
+It uses Retrofit with LiveDataCallAdapter for Network Calls and uses Dagger2 with Activity Injector for Dependency Injection.
+All the layouts are designed using Constraint Layout.</p>

 <h2>Features</h2>

 - Browse through the Top Rated and Popular Movies
 - Offline access to movies list
 - Caches data from Room Database (Refreshes every 60 minutes from Network)
+- UI optimized for potrait and landscape
+- Add movies to favorite and access them offline
 - Design inspired from Pinterest
-- UI optimized for potrait and landscape.

 <h2>Screenshots</h2>
 <img src="https://github.com/debo1994/UdacityPopularMovies/blob/master/screenshots/screener_1529345854758.png" width="450" height="800"></br>